The Opera Directory

 The Opera Wiki, run by NonTroppo, is a valuable resource for tips on customizing and modifying Opera.
 Particularly neat are the various custom buttons, which are usually Javascript-powered.
 "Open Page in IE" and/or "Open Page in Firefox" are highly recommended.

 30 Days to Becoming an Opera Lover (updated for Opera 8) is a classic series of articles that provide a solid grounding in Opera's capabilities.
-While it doesn't cover every last feature (particularly, it excludes anything introduced in Opera 9), it is a great way to get started with Opera.
+While it is now a bit out of date (it's even old enough now that the site publishing it has reorganized, republished a not-as-good version, and driven us to link to Archive.org instead), it is a great way to get started with Opera.

 The address book conversion tool can convert contact information from other email applications for use in Opera.